 - While gradually getting filtered, the water comes out of the return tube to go back into the tank.
 Some brands may have chambers instead of media trays, but the end result remains the same.

 Most of the time, people check the flow rate before purchasing filters.
-The capacity of the canister filter is crucial as you get the idea of the required turnover rate for effective cleaning.
+The capacity of the canister filter is crucial as you get an idea of the required turnover rate for effective cleaning.
 Measuring the peak height of the tank can give you an idea of how quickly the filter can flow at that height.
 Just think about your garden hose with no nozzle.

 If you point the hose upwards, the water will only go up some distance and fall back.
 For a higher stream, you have to increase the pump power or the water velocity.
-This same theory is applicable for canister filters.
+This same theory is applicable to canister filters.
 The more the water has to go, the more it will take time.
 In fact, the pump may not win against gravity if the traveling route is notably high!

 This external filter can provide biological, mechanical, and chemical filtration based on the filter media you use.
 The basic principle of a canister filter is siphoning the water.
 The system is like how you clean the in-ground and above-ground pool using a water pump and a hose tube.
-It can be top-to-bottom, bottom to top, center out, back to front, etc.
+It can be top-to-bottom, bottom-to-top, center-out, back-to-front, etc.

 This method uses gravity to move a massive quantity of water from the aquarium to the canister.
 You have to put the garden hose to connect both in a U shape, through this water will pass from one another.
-The water entering into the main chamber will be pressured by a pump, to cross the filer media and go to the other side.
+The water entering the main chamber will be pressured by a pump, to cross the filer media and go to the other side.

 - The technique is to pull the water from the tank and then expel it into the aquarium.
 First, the aquarium water is drawn in by the inlet tube towards the external chamber.
 The water starts going through a set of screening processes once it approaches the main compartment.
-The way of water flow will depend on the specific brand or models of the canister filter you are using.
+The way of water flows will depend on the specific brand or model of the canister filter you are using.

 - Regardless of the direction, the mechanical filter inside the chamber starts removing organisms like bacteria, algae, wastage, debris, etc. The thickness of the media plays a vital role.
 The finer the mechanical filter media is, the smaller particles it would catch.
 But keep in mind, finer media can get clogged rapidly over time.
 Hence, you have to replace or rinse it to keep working.